awslabs/sensitive-data-protection-on-aws/docs/en/user-guide/data-identifiers.md

 ## View and Edit Built-in Data Identifiers

-The solution provides built-in data identifiers, which are mainly based on national privacy data rules.
+The solution provides built-in data identifiers, which are mainly based on national privacy data rules and provides a reference for you to decide how to classify your data.

 On the **Manage Data Identification Rules** page, in the **Built-in Data Identifiers** tab, you can see a list of built-in data identifiers.
 For the complete list, please refer to [Appendix - Built-in Data Identifiers](appendix-built-in-identifiers.md).